activescott/website-log-insights/README.md

 ## Database

-The tool uses SQLite for efficient local storage and querying:
+The tool uses SQLite for efficient local storage and querying.

-- Automatic indexing for fast queries
-- Persistent storage between runs
-- Incremental data loading
-- Easy backup and sharing

 ## Development